-- i.
-A key area of concern around shale gas extraction in the Karoo is the potential impact of this activity on ground water resources.
-All impacts of this activity, on ground water resources specifically, must be adequately mitigated if it is to proceed in the Karoo basin. - ii.
-Critical Biodiversity Areas, Environmental Support Areas, Protected Areas and areas with valuable aquifers must be protected from shale gas extraction or any other kind of environmentally compromising activity. - iii.
-Shale gas extraction shall not take place within the Square Kilometre Array (SKA) development and activity restriction buffer as set out in the CSIR Strategic Environmental Assessment for Shale Gas extraction or any such buffer that replaces this.

 - iv.
-Local communities potentially exposed to negative air quality as a result of shale gas extraction and related activities will be protected by an adequate buffer. - v.
-Agricultural, tourism, visual and heritage areas that are deemed sensitive to shale gas extraction shall be avoided as per the CSIR's Shale Gas Strategic Environmental Assessment (2017). - vi.
-Information gathering and evidence-based policy development remain key priorities for providing relevant information upon which decisions can be taken. - vii.
-Natural gas represents a significant opportunity for economic development in the Western Cape (and South Africa as a whole). - viii.
-With South Africa focusing on its climate change commitments, natural gas should only be regarded as a transition fuel on the way to a reliance on increased renewable energy generation.
-The use of natural gas must occur in support of renewable energy, not at the cost thereof, or as an alternative thereto. - ix.
-When considering Karoo shale gas as a possible source of natural gas, the following must be considered: the anticipated shale gas drilling costs in South Africa will be significantly higher than those of the United States due to the lack of infrastructure; the remoteness of the gas reserves (i.e. far away from the markets); a lack of drilling technology and expertise; an inadequate institutional context (i.e. regulatory framework, human resources and knowledge capacity); undeveloped markets; and socio-ecological implications, inclusive of latent environmental impacts.
+Critical Biodiversity Areas, Environmental Support Areas, Protected Areas and areas with valuable aquifers must be protected from shale gas extraction or any other kind of environmentally compromising activity. - v.
+Shale gas extraction shall not take place within the Square Kilometre Array (SKA) development and activity restriction buffer as set out in the CSIR Strategic Environmental Assessment for Shale Gas extraction or any such buffer that replaces this. - vi.
+Local communities potentially exposed to negative air quality as a result of shale gas extraction and related activities must be protected by an adequate buffer. - vii.
+Agricultural, tourism, visual and heritage areas that are deemed sensitive to shale gas extraction must be avoided as per the CSIR's Shale Gas Strategic Environmental Assessment (2017). - viii.
+Information gathering and evidence-based policy development remain key priorities for providing relevant information upon which decisions can be taken. - ix.
+When considering Karoo shale gas as a possible source of natural gas, the following must be considered: the anticipated shale gas drilling costs in South Africa may be significantly higher than those of the United States due to the lack of infrastructure; the remoteness of the gas reserves (i.e. far away from the markets); a lack of drilling technology and expertise; an inadequate institutional context (i.e. regulatory framework, human resources and knowledge capacity);

+undeveloped markets; and socio-ecological implications, inclusive of latent environmental impacts.

-- There is inadequate information to support or oppose full or large-scale production of shale gas.
-The Western Cape Government does however, acknowledge that the need for information necessitates the commencement of exploration. - The Western Cape Government supports shale xi. gas exploration conducted in a phased manner, with evidence-based decision making.
-A prerequisite however, is an improved state of readiness of both advernment and nonaovernmental stakeholders prior to the commencement of exploration activities.
+- x.
+There is inadequate information to support or oppose full or large-scale production of shale gas.
+The WCG does however, acknowledge that the need for information necessitates the commencement of exploration. - xi.
+The WCG supports shale gas exploration conducted in a phased manner, with evidence-based decision making.
+A prerequisite however, is an improved state of readiness of both government and non-governmental stakeholders prior to the commencement of exploration activities.
 This includes the improvement of the regulatory and broader institutional framework based on the findings of the SEA process.
 Significant progress has been made in this regard through, for example, establishing a regulatory framework for hydraulic fracturing, although it is acknowledged that a lot must still be done to review and enhance our institutional framework. - xii.
 Support for the commencement of exploration activities does not constitute support for the production phase of shale gas development.
 The need for information is still a primary aim of the exploration phase in understanding the extent of the shale gas resource as well as the receiving environment.
 Once this information has been considered, an informed (and evidence-based) decision to move into the production phase for SGD can be taken.
 This is inclusive of the open and transparent consideration of information generated through the exploration phase. - xiii.
-Should shale gas prove to be a viable environmentally sustainable source of natural gas, the Western Cape Government will consider both the potential risks and opportunities related to shale gas development, including how these may affect the Karoo environment.
-The Western Cape

-Government is in the process of evaluating its readiness to respond to SGD demands if exploration goes ahead within the Karoo Basin of South Africa.
+Should shale gas prove to be a viable environmentally sustainable source of natural gas, the WCG will consider both the potential risks and opportunities related to shale gas development, including how these may affect the Karoo environment.
+The WCG is in the process of evaluating its readiness to respond to SGD demands if exploration goes ahead within the Karoo Basin of South Africa.